m-urculu/m-urculu/README.md

 ## About Me

-- 💻 Working on a full-stack Bugtracker Site.
+- 💻 Building full-stack projects and learning.
-- 🌱 TypeScript, Next.js, postgreSQL, React and other related technologies.
-- 🤝 Open to collaborating on any projects related to my skills and interests.
-- ☕ It's time to make stuff!

 ## Projects